-The MOU describes a number of specific elements which must be included in a WDP to create "criteria, performance standards, and guidelines for development applicable to projects" to be subsequently licensed under Chapter 91 in the Plan Area.
+The MOU describes a number of specific elements which must be included in a WDP to create "criteria, performance standards, and guidelines for development applicable to projects" to be subsequently licensed under Chapter 91 in the WDP Area.
 For the WDP these elements include the following:

-Planning Analysis

-A description of the planning analysis that synthesized the technical data and other information that served as the basis for the Preliminary WDP.

-Proposed Uses

-A summary description of proposed uses for the WDP Area.

-Public Benefits for Nonwater-Dependent Uses

-If the WDP includes any Nonwater-dependent Uses, identify appropriate potential "Public Benefits" (as defined in the MOU) and a methodology for allocating the Public Benefits required for each Nonwater-dependent Project.

-Design Requirements

-Identify performance criteria for future Nonwater-dependent Projects, including dimensional guidelines, design guidelines, and requirements regarding public and pedestrian access, and identify any criteria that are substitutions for performance requirements set forth in the Chapter 91 Regulations.

-Offsets

-Where appropriate, identify appropriate potential Offsets to mitigate impacts resulting from the applications of Substitutions to a Nonwater-dependent Use Project that are greater than the impacts that would result from the application of the Regulations.

-Implementation Program

-An Implementation Program commensurate with the scope of the WDP shall outline elements, which may include provisions in leases and licenses to ensure ongoing compliance with obligations set forth in the WDP.

-Consistency with Coastal Zone Management Policies

-The WDP shall describe the Plan's consistency with all applicable policies of the Massachusetts Coastal Zone Management Program updated in 2011, including the Port and Harbor Infrastructure Policies, Public Access Policies and Management Principles, and Growth Management Principles.

-Accommodation for Redevelopment of Existing Structures

-Section 3.2(H) of the MOU specifically provides that the WDP may include provisions allowing for the redevelopment of existing structures with application of specific dimensional and design guidelines and/or access requirements set forth in the WDP.
-The proposed redevelopment should: (i) result in structures with the same or lesser footprint area and total building volume as the original use and/or structure; (ii) provide appropriate Public Benefits to compensate for the impacts of any new or additional use of filled Tidelands for Nonwater-dependent Use; (iii) provide proportional compensatory offsets, if such redevelopment results in any greater net impact than the existing use or structure; and (iv) provide public access through the use of a harbor walk to the maximum extent practicable, unless incompatible with Water-dependent Industrial Uses in the area.
-Any such dimensional and design guidelines may serve as Substitutions under this MOU.
+- Planning Analysis: A description of the planning analysis that synthesized the technical data and other information that served as the basis for the WDP. - Proposed Uses: A summary description of proposed uses for the WDP Area. - Public Benefits for Nonwater-Dependent Uses: If the WDP includes any Nonwaterdependent Uses, identify appropriate potential "Public Benefits" (as defined in the MOU) and a methodology for allocating the Public Benefits required for each Nonwater-dependent Use and describe a methodology for tracking the allocation of Public Benefits and the Offsets. - Design Requirements: Identify performance criteria for future Nonwater-dependent Projects, including dimensional guidelines, design guidelines, and requirements regarding public and pedestrian access, and identify any criteria that are Substitutions for performance requirements set forth in the Chapter 91 Regulations. - Offsets: Where appropriate, identify appropriate potential Offsets to mitigate impacts resulting from the applications of Substitutions to a Nonwater-dependent Use Project that are greater than the impacts that would result from the application of the Chapter 91 Regulations. - Implementation Program: An Implementation Program commensurate with the scope of the WDP shall outline elements, which may include provisions in leases and licenses to ensure ongoing compliance with obligations set forth in the WDP. - Consistency with Coastal Zone Management Policies: The WDP shall describe the Plan's consistency with all applicable policies of the Massachusetts Coastal Zone Management Program updated in 2011, including the Port and Harbor Infrastructure Policies, Public Access Policies and Management Principles, and Growth Management Principles. - Accommodation for Redevelopment of Existing Structures: Section 3.2(H) of the MOU provides for the application of specific dimensional and design guidelines and/or access requirements set forth in the WDP provided such development (i) results in structures with the same or lesser footprint area, and total building volume as the original use and/or structure; (ii) provides appropriate Public Benefits to compensate for the impacts of any new or additional use of filled Tidelands for Nonwater-dependent Use; (iii) provides proportional compensatory Offsets, if such redevelopment results in any greater net impact than the existing use or structure; and (iv) provides public access through the use of a harbor walk to the maximum extent practicable, unless incompatible with Water-dependent Industrial Uses in the area.
+These dimensional and design guidelines effectively serve as Substitutions under the MOU.